The Henna Wars: Plot

 Nishat, a Bangladeshi-Irish girl living in Dublin, struggles with bullying at the Catholic school she attends.
 She comes out as a lesbian to her Muslim parents, who respond disapprovingly.
 She develops a crush on her childhood friend Flávia, who has recently transferred to Nishat's school.
 Flávia's cousin, a white student named Chyna, bullies Nishat over her faith and ethnicity.

-Nishat enters a school entrepreneurial competition starts a Mehndi stall, offering henna tattoos.
-Flávia and Chyna also open a henna stall to enter the competition, which angers Nishat who feels that they are engaging in cultural appropriation.
+Nishat enters a school entrepreneurial competition and starts a Mehndi stall, offering henna tattoos.
+Flávia and Chyna also open a henna stall to enter the competition, which angers Nishat, who feels that they are engaging in cultural appropriation.
 Flávia, by contrast, feels that henna tattooing is a universal art style and sees nothing wrong with her having a stall.
 Nishat and Chyna attempt to sabotage each other while Flávia remains mostly unaware of the rivalry.
-Flávia eventually realizes that why her use of henna bothers Nishat, and she stops.
+Flávia eventually realizes why her use of henna bothers Nishat, and she stops.
 Nishat's parents become more accepting of their daughter, and she becomes romantically involved with Flávia.